-Dr Impairment loss/fair value decrement on road seals \$1,250,000 Cr Road seal asset \$1,250,000 Being the recognit tion of an impairment loss in the Income Statement or rev aluation decrement in the reserve.
-Note: The cost an net book value. d accumulated depreciation are not adjusted but netted w ith the impairment pro ovision to arrive at
+Dr Impairment loss/fair value decrement on road seals \$1,250,000 Cr Road seal asset \$1,250,000 Being the recognition of an impairment loss in the Income Statement or revaluation decrement in the reserve.
+Note: The cost and accumulated depreciation are not adjusted but netted with the impairment provision to arrive at net book value.